Maximizing Your Thrift Savings Plan Contributions In A Combat Zone

 - Service in an active combat area as designated by Executive Order, and receive special pay for duty subject to hostile fire or imminent danger as certified by DoD.

 - Service in a support area as designated by DoD in direct sustainment of military operations in the combat zone, and receive special pay for duty subject to hostile fire or imminent danger as certified by DoD.

 - Service in a contingency operation as designated by DoD, and receive special pay for duty subject to hostile fire or imminent danger as certified by DoD.

 Read the fine print in the IRS notice, but if you’re getting that pay on deployment then you’re probably eligible for the tax code’s annual additions limit to your TSP: $55,000/year in 2018, $56,000/year in 2019.

 What does that limit look like?
 Here’s another section of that table from the TSP contributions limits page for 2018 and 2019:

 Here’s the important fine print from that chart:

 This limit… includes employee contributions (tax-deferred, after-tax, and tax-exempt), Agency/Service Automatic (1%) Contributions, and Matching Contributions.”

-1. Because that $55K limit includes the BRS agency/matching contributions, you have to dial back your contributions to allow for DoD’s 5% match of your base pay.
-To make things even more complicated, you’ll have to spread your 5% contributions across all 12 months of the calendar year or you’ll miss some of the match.
+1. Because that limit includes the BRS agency/matching contributions, you have to dial back your contributions to allow for DoD’s 5% match of your base pay.
+To make things even more complicated for the BRS, you’ll have to spread your 5% contributions across all 12 months of the calendar year or you’ll miss some of the match.

 2. Here’s another good deal: by the definition of the combat zone, you’re getting more special pay (at least hostile fire or imminent danger pay).
 You lived without that money when you were in the U.S., and you can probably live without spending it in a combat zone.
 Since it’s tax-free, you can set your MyPay (or Marine OnLine) contribution percentage to 100% to contribute all of it to the TSP.